 Tip #2: Do your due diligence

-It is not always possible to get adequate information about the investment being pitched to you, but before you hand over any money, you need to make damn sure you have spent time researching the company and the people behind it.
+It is not always possible to get adequate information about the investment being pitched to you, but before you hand over any money, you’d better make damn sure you have spent time researching the company and the people behind it.

 In other words: Vet it before you get it!